MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Pre-Configuration_Tasks_Before_Installing_AD.md

 ![Windows Update](../Images/Screenshots/Windows_Update_Install.png)

 3. Restart the server if needed.
 4. Once server is rebooted and updates are installed.
-We go back and check if there are any more updates.
+We go back and check if there are any more updates to install.

-## Step 3: Disable Windows Firewall Temporarily
+## Step 5 : Disable Windows Firewall Temporarily

 ### Disabling the Firewall During AD Installation: